UBC Blogs Guide

 • Edit your page or post.

-• Click where you want to embed the file, then click Add Media above the text editor.
+• Place the cursor where you want to embed the file, then click Add Media above the text editor.

-• Select the file you want to embed, and click Insert into page or Insert into post.
+• Click the file you want to embed and click Insert into page or Insert into post.

 Tips

-• UBC Blogs limits the size and amount of files that you can upload.
+• UBC Blogs limits the size and number of files that you can upload.
 Individual files can be up to a maximum of 20MB each.
-Each UBC Blogs website has an overall limit of 500MB, although you may request an increase from the LT Hub in special circumstances.
+Each UBC Blogs website has an overall space limit of 500MB.
+You can contact us at the LT Hub to request a space limit increase, which may be granted only in special circumstances.

 Set the navigation of your UBC Blogs website

-1. Log in to UBC Blogs with your UBC CWL and navigate to your website.
+1. Log in to UBC Blogs with your UBC CWL.
+Navigate to your website by clicking My Sites and clicking Dashboard under your site name.

-2. From the Dashboard, hover over "Appearance" in the sidebar, and select Menus.
+2. From your site's Dashboard, hover over "Appearance" in the sidebar, and select Menus.

-4. Under the "Add menu items" on the left-hand side, select what you want to include links to:
+4. Under the "Add menu items" on the left-hand side, select the items to which you want to include links:

-• Pages - Link to pages that you have created.
+• Pages - Link to pages you have created.

-• Posts - Link to posts that you have created.
+• Posts - Link to posts you have created.

-• Categories - Link to categories that you've used for posts.
+• Categories - Link to categories you have used for posts.
 UBC Blogs will generate a page of all the posts under that category.

-5. After you have selected the links you want, click Add to Menu.
-You can sort the menu items by dragging and dropping them, once they are added.
+5. After you have selected the links you want to add to the menu, click Add to Menu.
+You can sort the menu items by dragging and dropping them once they are added.
+You can delete a menu by clicking the arrow next to the menu item and clicking Remove.

-6. Under "Menu Settings", select a display location, that is, where you want the menu to display on the website.
+6. Under "Menu Settings", select the "Display location" box(es), i.e., where you want the menu to display on the website.
 Different website themes may have different options for display locations.

 7. Click Save Menu to make your changes visible to everyone.